priyanka-bagade/cvsdk_hello_world/README.md

 <br>

-> OpenCL is a trademark of Apple Inc. used by permission by Khronos
+OpenCL is a trademark of Apple Inc. used by permission by Khronos
-> Intel is a registered trademark of Intel Corporation
+Intel is a registered trademark of Intel Corporation
-> `*` Other brands and names may be the property of others
+&ast; Other brands and names may be the property of others